X-XENDROME-X/Dijkstra-Journey/README.md

 ## Sample Usage
 Assuming you have a graph file named `sampletextcase.txt`, you can run the program as follows:

+1. Clone the repository to your local machine.
+2. Compile the code using the provided Makefile.
+3. Run the program with a specified input file:

 ```sh
 ./dijkstra < sampletextcase.txt
 ```